nicholas-leonard/dp/doc/neuralnetworktutorial.md

 }
 ```
 ### Observer ###
-The experiment can be initialized with a list of [Observers](../observer/observer.lua).
+The Experiment can be initialized with a list of [Observers](../observer/observer.lua).
 The
 order is not important.
 Observers listen to mediator [Channels](mediator.lua).
-The mediator
+The Mediator
 calls them back when certain events occur.
-In particular, they may listen to the `"doneEpoch"`
+In particular, they may listen to the _doneEpoch_
-channel to receive a report from the experiment after each epoch.
+Channel to receive a report from the Experiment after each epoch.
 A report is nothing more than
 a hierarchy of tables.
-After each epoch, the components objects of the experiment (except `Observers`)
+After each epoch, the component objects of the Experiment (except Observers)
 can submit a report to its composite parent thereby forming a tree of reports.
-The observers can analyse
+The Observers can analyse
-these and modify the component which they are assigned to (in this case, experiment).
+these and modify the component which they are assigned to (in this case, Experiment).
-Observers may be attached to experiments, propagators, visitors, etc.
+Observers may be attached to Experiments, Propagators, Visitors, etc.

 #### FileLogger ####
 Here we use a simple [FileLogger](../observer/filelogger.lua) which will
 store serialized reports in a simple text file for later use.
 Each experiment has a unique ID which are
-included in reports, thus allowing the `FileLogger` to name its file appropriately.
+included in reports, thus allowing the FileLogger to name its file appropriately.

 #### EarlyStopper ####
-The [EarlyStopper](../observer/earlystopper.lua) is used for stopping the experiment when error has not decreased, or accuracy has not
+The [EarlyStopper](../observer/earlystopper.lua) is used for stopping the Experiment when error has not decreased, or accuracy has not
 be maximized.
-It also saves onto disk the best version of the experiment when it finds a new one.
+It also saves onto disk the best version of the Experiment when it finds a new one.
 It is initialized with a channel to `maximize` or minimize (default is to minimize).
-In this case we intend
+In this case, we intend
-to early-stop the experiment on a field of the report, in particular the `accuracy` field of the
+to early-stop the experiment on a field of the report, in particular the _accuracy_ field of the
-`confusion` table of the `feedback` table of the `validator`.
+_confusion_ table of the _feedback_ table of the `validator`.
-This `{'validator','feedback','confusion','accuracy'}` happens to measure the accuracy of the model on the
+This `{'validator','feedback','confusion','accuracy'}` happens to measure the accuracy of the Model on the
-validation `dataset` after each training epoch.
+validation DataSet after each training epoch.
 So by early-stopping on this measure, we hope to find a
-model that generalizes well.
+Model that generalizes well.
 The parameter `max_epochs` indicates how much consecutive
 epochs of training can occur without finding a new best model before the experiment is signaled to stop
-on the `"doneExperiment"` mediator channel.
+on the _doneExperiment_ Mediator Channel.

 ## Running the Experiment ##
 Once we have initialized the experiment, we need only run it on the `datasource` to begin training.
 ```lua
 xp:run(datasource)
 ```
-We don't initilize the experiment with the datasource so that we may easily
+We don't initilize the Experiment with the DataSource so that we may easily
 save it onto disk, thereby keeping this snapshot separate from its data
 (which shouldn't be modified by the experiment).